 What is PPES?

 PPES provides an integrated multidisciplinary education, in the social sciences and philosophy, with students studying four subjects that are central to understanding any society.
 PPES is an extremely flexible degree which allows gradual specialisation over the course of the four-year programme.

-Ten different degree options are available across the four disciplines with students ultimately having the option to just study political science (single honors) or to combine with economics, philosophy or sociology (joint honors).
+Ten different degree options are available across the four disciplines with students ultimately having the option to just study political science (single honours) or to combine with economics, philosophy or sociology (joint honours).
 In all cases students graduate with a B.A.
 (Moderatorship) in Philosophy, Political Science, Economics and Sociology.

 You can find out more on the PPES website.

 PPES will appeal to students who are excited about the challenges of understanding the way societies are organised, create wealth and are governed, while drawing on the methods and insights of philosophical enquiry.
 If you are puzzled about how our world is structured and have a desire to change it, then PPES is the degree for you.

 PPES graduates are highly sought after by employers and many former students are now leaders in the fields of management, academia, journalism, international affairs, public policy and public service.
 See here for information on some Political Science alumni.

 With 34 places available in the programme, the points requirements for admission in recent years have been: 2017 555 points; 2018 554 points; 2019 566 points; 2020 589 points.
 Please note the special entry requirements of Leaving Certificate - OC3/HD3 Mathematics or GCSE - Grade B Mathematics.
 Please visit the Study at Trinity website for additional details regarding admission requirements.

 Programme Requirements (Political Science) for 2020–21